 Cullen Gilchrist’s work is centered on building a more vibrant city that supports a diverse and accessible food system.
 He is the ED and Founder of Union Kitchen, a food incubator located in Washington, DC that lowers the barrier to entry for small food businesses while providing services all along the growth chain.
 In addition he operates the Blind Dog Cafe, with 2 more market-style cafes in the works, which focus on local, artisanal, and seasonal products.
 Blind Dog Cafe was born with the goal of creating a community around food, so finding partners, like Common Good City Farm, to provide the freshest, local food is always the focus.
 Cullen’s familiarity with the importance of a compost program led to another partnership with Common Good City Farm, who provide compost for both Blind Dog Cafe and Union Kitchen.
 In conjunction with the composting program at Blind Dog Cafe, Cullen has also partnered with Common Good City Farm to cook community lunch with the youth program, and to encourage Union Kitchen members to participate in fundraising events.
 Before becoming a business owner, Cullen managed and cooked at several DC establishments, including The Mandarin Oriental, Ardeo Bardeo, Jaleo, and Bistro La Bonne.
 Prior to moving to DC, Cullen lived in Boston where he worked in many roles in the industry, although he was mainly employed as a manager and general manager of University cafeterias.
 Before moving to DC, Cullen graduated from Dartmouth College where he played football and earned a degree in Economics and Sociology.

-Margaret Morgan-Hubbard is an organizer, educator, and activist who has called Prince George’s County home for more than two decades.
-Prior to founding ECO, she launched and ran the Engaged University, bringing more than 3,000 residents and university members together to jointly consider the needs of the community surrounding the University of Maryland, assess existing partnerships, and carry out strategic interventions and collaborations, including a community farm and recycled bike shop.
+CEO, Margaret Morgan-Hubbard: Prior to founding ECO, she launched and ran the Engaged University, bringing more than 3,000 residents and university members together to jointly consider the needs of the community surrounding the University of Maryland, assess existing partnerships, and carry out strategic interventions and collaborations, including a community farm and recycled bike shop.
 Morgan–Hubbard’s professional and grassroots organizing experience includes running the Office of Communications at the US Environmental Protection Agency; directing a national environmental organization; managing the District of Columbia’s Low Income Weatherization and related Block Grant programs; building membership for the National Immigration Forum; directing Jobs in Energy in DC and the Energy Task Force in NYC, and operating alternative energy investment programs for the National Council of Churches.
-She is a member of the Executive Committee of M-NCPPC’s Envision Prince George’s and a Board Member of Future Harvest CASA.

 Dyann A. Waugh is a doctor with the US Postal Service.
 She decided to become a doctor years after she graduated with a bachelor’s degree in anthropology, following in her father’s footsteps, a flight surgeon with the all- black 332d Fighter Group, the famed Tuskegee Airmen.
 Dyann is interested in the intersection between food, health and community wellness.
 Dyann Waugh is an expert in environmental and occupational medicine and consults on emergency preparedness, health and safety.